-92 Notice of applications in terms of integrated procedures
+97 Notice of applications in terms of integrated procedures

-- (1) The Municipality may, on prior written request and motivation by an applicant, determine that- - (a) a public notice procedure carried out in terms of another law in respect of the application constitutes public notice for the purpose of an application made in terms of this By-law; or - (b) notice of an application made in terms of this By-law may be published in accordance with the requirements for public notice applicable to a related application in terms other legislation. - (2) If a Municipality determines that an application may be published as contemplated in subsection (1)(b) an agreement must be entered into by the Municipality and the relevant organs of state to facilitate the simultaneous publication of notices. - (3) The Municipality must, within 30 days of having notified the applicant that the application is complete, simultaneously- - (a) cause public notice of the application to be given in terms of subsection 93(1); and - (b) forward a copy of the notice together with the relevant application to every municipal department, service provider and organ of state that has an interest in the application, unless it has been determined by the Municipality that a procedure in terms of another law, as determined in subsection (1), is considered to be public notice in terms of this By-law.
+- (1) The Municipality may, on prior written request and motivation by an applicant, determine that- - (a) a public notice procedure carried out in terms of another law in respect of the application constitutes public notice for the purpose of an application made in terms of this By-law; or - (b) notice of an application made in terms of this By-law may be published in accordance with the requirements for public notice applicable to a related application in terms other legislation; - (2) If a Municipality determines that an application may be published as contemplated in subsection (1)(b) an agreement must be entered into by the Municipality and the relevant organs of state to facilitate the simultaneous publication of notices. - (3) The Municipality must, within 30 days of having notified the applicant that the application is complete, simultaneously- - (a) cause public notice of the application to be given in terms of section 98(1); and - (b) forward a copy of the notice together with the relevant application to every municipal department, service provider and organ of state that has an interest in the application, unless it has been determined by the Municipality that a procedure in terms of another law, as determined in subsection (1), is considered to be public notice in terms of this By-law.

-- (4) The Municipality may require the applicant to give the required notice of an application in the media. - (5) Where an applicant has published a notice in the media at the request of a Municipality, the applicant must provide proof that the notice has been published as required.
+(4) The Municipality may require the applicant to give the required notice of an application in the media.

-93 Notification of application
+(5) Where an applicant has published a notice in the media at the request of a Municipality, the applicant must provide proof that the notice has been published as required.

-- (1) The Municipality must cause notice to be given in the media and cause notice to be served, in accordance with section 94, of the following applications: - (a) an application for a rezoning or a rezoning on the initiative of the Municipality; - (b) the subdivision of land larger than five hectares inside the urban edge as reflected in its municipal spatial development framework; - (c) the subdivision of land larger than one hectare outside the urban edge as reflected in its municipal spatial development framework; - (d) if the Municipality has no approved municipal spatial development framework or urban edge depicted for the area in question, the subdivision of land larger than five hectares inside the physical edge, including existing urban land use approvals, of the existing urban area;
+98 Notification of application in media

-- (e) if the Municipality has no approved municipal spatial development framework or urban edge depicted for the area in question,, the subdivision of land larger than one hectare outside the physical edge, including existing urban land use approvals, of the existing urban area; - (f) the closure of a public place; - (g) an application in respect of a restrictive condition; - (h) an application for a special consent; - (i) an application for a temporary land use departure; - (j) other applications that will materially affect the public interest or the interests of the community if approved. - (2) Notice of the application in the media must be given by- - (a) publishing a notice of the application, in newspapers with a general circulation in the area concerned in at least two of the official languages of the Province most spoken in the area concerned; or an official language determined by the Council, having regard to language preferences and usage within its municipal area, as contemplated in section 21 of the Municipal Systems Act - (b) if there is no newspaper with a general circulation in the area, posting a copy of the notice of application, for at least the duration of the notice period, on the land concerned in accordance with section 95(1)(a) and on any other notice board as may be determined by the Municipality. - (3) For all applications not referred to in subsection 1, the applicant must submit proof of consent from such owners of abutting properties that are determined by the Municipality or notices served by registered post.
+- (1) The Municipality must cause notice to be given in the media, in accordance with this By-law, of the following applications: - (a) Township establishment application - (b) an application for a rezoning or a rezoning on the initiative of the Municipality; - (c) the subdivision of land larger than five hectares inside the outer limit of urban expansion as reflected in its municipal spatial development framework; - (d) the subdivision of land larger than one hectare outside the outer limit of urban expansion as reflected in its municipal spatial development framework; - (e) if the Municipality has no approved municipal spatial development framework, the subdivision of land larger than five hectares inside the urban edge, including existing urban land use approvals, of the existing urban area; - (f) if the Municipality has no approved municipal spatial development framework, the subdivision of land larger than one hectare outside the urban edge, including existing urban land use approvals, of the existing urban area; - (g) the closure of a public place; - (h) an application in respect of a restrictive condition; - other applications that will materially affect the public interest or the interests of the community if approved. - (2) Notice of the application in the media must be given by- - (a) publishing a notice of the application, in one newspaper with a general circulation in the area concerned in at least two of the official languages of the Province having regard to language preferences and usage in the municipal area, as contemplated in section 21 of the Municipal Systems Act; and - (b) posting a copy of the notice of application, for at least the duration of the notice period, on the land concerned and/or abutting properties and on any other notice board as may be determined by the Municipality.

-94 Serving of notices
+99 Serving of notices